Storage/Computer Rack

 These were the standard 600x400mm footprint kind, in various heights.

-I had three sizes, mostly the small kind which were about 73mm high.
-A fair few of the bigger 150mm high type and a handful of the 120mm high kind.
+I had three sizes, mostly the small kind, which were about 73mm high, a fair few of the bigger 150mm high type, and a handful of the 120mm high kind.

 Computer stuff

-I’ve had a few 19″ racks over the years and recently got rid of the last one, as it was just not very space efficient.
+I’ve had a few 19″ racks over the years and recently got rid of the last one, as it was just not very space-efficient.
 I like mounting kit this way, as it’s very tidy and sturdy.
 I decided that this storage rack could encompass a 19″ section too, and that would take care of a lot of my storage issues.

-On eBay, rack rail kits are available for very little outlay, so I ordered a couple that were about the right length, and designed around them:
+On eBay, rack rail kits are available for very little outlay, so I ordered a couple that were about the right length and designed around them:

 This part is available from Amazon